Carlotta Nobile: Faith

-In the last months of her life, Carlotta lived a deep faith experience,Carlotta Nobile, the girl who wanted to meet Pope Francis – San Giacomo in Augusta Church website sangiacomoroma.blogspot.itSearch results for Carlotta Nobile on the website of San Giacomo in Augusta Church sangiacomoroma.blogspot.it born suddenly on 4 March 2013 at her awakening from a crisis that brought her to the Hospital of Milan for a few days.
+In the last months of her life, Carlotta lived a deep faith experience, born suddenly on 4 March 2013 at her awakening from a crisis that brought her to the Hospital of Milan for a few days.
 This fact, perceived like a revelation, was anonymously told by Carlotta on her blog dedicated to cancer in the last post before her death:

 She continued in the same post:

 Letter to Pope Francis

 Her spirituality was considerably inspired by Pope Francis's sermon calling young people to bear the cross with joy (24 March 2013 Homily).

 On Good Friday 2013, in the centre of Rome, Nobile was looking for a church because she wanted to confess, but usually they are closed during the lunch break.
 The only one left open was the San Giacomo in Augusta church, in Via del Corso.
-There Nobile met the parish priest don Giuseppe Trappolini, they had a very touching conversation and, as Don Giuseppe said, she "cried from joy" as she talked about her story, her battle against melanoma and the tranquillity she felt after listening to the words of Pope Francis.
+There Nobile met the parish priest don Giuseppe Trappolini, they had a very touching conversation and, as Don Giuseppe said, she "cried from joy" as she talked about her story, her battle against melanoma and the tranquility she felt after listening to the words of Pope Francis.
 The priest was moved by a remarkable coincidence: just the day before he was received with some other Roman priests by the Pope and in that occasion the Holy Father asked them to keep the churches open on Good Friday all day long to allow anybody to confess.
 Trappolini decided to tell the pope the story of Nobile in a letter and on April 10 morning, the pope rang up back to tell he would pray for her, adding: "This girl gives me courage".
 Just in the moments of the phone call, Nobile was seized by a cerebral crisis in the Hospital of Carrara, where she had gone as a volunteer musician of the "Music Donors".
 On waking up in the ward, on the morning of 11 April 2013, after having recovered lucidity, still in bed and in the company of his mother, she reported that she was having a trinitarian vision consisting of a luminous triangle on the chamber wall.